YES, that is a dog butt! (and a very irritated one!)

 Unfortunately, this entire anal gland experience usually gets many owners into a trap of having the anal glands expressed repeatedly.
 Actually, too much expression of the anal glands actually results in trauma and irritation to the gland, much like popping a zit.
 The expression of the gland can actually drive fecal bacteria into the gland opening as well, resulting in an anal gland infection or a more serious anal gland abscess.

-Nutritional deficiency is a major cause of EVERY sort of condition, and dogs that have chronic issues with their anal glands are in need of some nutritional supplements.
+Nutritional deficiency is a major cause of EVERY sort of condition, and dogs that have chronic issues with their anal glands need some nutritional supplements.
 I HIGHLY recommend NuVet canine supplement: Click Here to order NuVet

 No, not all dog foods are created alike, and dog foods do not routinely include live enzymes, fatty acids, anti-oxidants and probiotics.
 I have only found one kibble that I have recommended for 15 years that includes enzymes, probiotics, fatty acids and is glutten-free (anti-inflammatory).
 It also includes essential fatty acids CRITICAL to dog’s nutritional needs: